Trillenium takes virtual reality into online shopping

 Trillenium has raised 335,000 pounds so far from Seedrs as well as two business angel investors.
 It hopes to raise an additional 1.8 million pounds in separate funds from venture capitalists.

-In three years, Prpic hopes to launch a multiple platform service where clients can use his technology to build and customize their own stores from a template.
+In three years, Prpic hopes to launch a multiple platform service where clients can use his technology to build and customise their own stores from a template.

 "This is the end goal," he said.